EAST CHATHAM, N.Y.

 Ants are peculiar creatures and have always fascinated.
 Ancient Greeks admired their persistent marching in formation and created a mythological army unit called Myrmidons, who were loyal to a fault, marching into battle and not flinching or stopping when one of their own fell.
 They star in any number of computer-generated battle flicks.
-Just like the unstoppable ants -- when you disrupt their onward march, the ones from behind fill in the positions created by their slain or injured comrades.

 Most Formicidae, true ants, live in colonies with a queen the center of attraction and control.
 There is an amazing, unchanging division of labor among the hundreds of individuals in the nest.
 The maintenance workers maintain the intricate internal network; the patrollers patrol; the foragers forage for one and all.
 Soldiers are out and about, killing enemies and occasionally taking hostages back to the nest to "help out’’ with chores.